samueleiche/om.samueleiche.com/README.md

 <br>

-This mindfulness app makes sound at intervals to encourage regular breaks and to remind you to pause, breathe and center yourself throughout the day.
+This app makes sound at intervals to encourage regular breaks and to remind you to pause, breathe and center yourself throughout the day.

 ## What is Mindfulness?